 Find out how ready they are

-If potential recruits don’t commit while you’re talking to them, use the ‘Pillow Test’ technique.
+If potential recruits don’t commit while talking to them, use the ‘Pillow Test’ technique.
 I say something like: “Let’s give it the pillow test – if you find yourself thinking about the business tonight when you go to sleep, you know it’s definitely for you.
 Then you should definitely jump in and give it a try!“

 The next morning, follow up with a call to ask if they did think about it.

-As a bonus it gives you a great opening for your follow-up phone call the next day.
+As a bonus, it gives you a great opening for your follow-up phone call the next day.

 These are the things that work for me.
-I’m really curious what works for you in your business.
+I’m really curious about what works for you in your business.
 Please leave a comment below and tell us what you do to ‘seal the deal’.

 If you’re interested in learning more about the recruiting process before this final ‘seal the deal’ step, check out my free Recruiting Mini Course.
 Hit the button below to sign-up – no credit card required.